annisa-cn/Pizza-Runner/README.md

 # Pizza-Runner
 a dataset about pizza runners and its customer purchased

-making database to store the information
+we're going to start by creating database to store the information
 ```
 CREATE DATABASE [Pizza Runner]
 USE [Pizza Runner]